tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-09-20-ppw-hardcore-friday-2.md

 #### Finale

-* Heels continue to pummel Blade with helpless Samson still in the corner.
-Olgierd joins other heels in the beatdown now and hits Braindead on Blade.
-Axel Fox enters for a save to a monster pop.
-A masked figure lays him out with a kendo stick - it's Mister Z. They all beat Fox down and Biesiad is in, throwing some scaffolding into the ring.
+* The Heels continue to pummel Blade, with a helpless Samson still in the corner.
+Olgierd joins the beatdown now and hits Braindead on Blade.
+Axel Fox enters for a save to monster pop.
+A masked figure lays him out with a kendo stick - it's Mister Z. They all beat Fox down.
+* Outside, the van returns, Biesiad runs into the venue.
+After a brief brawl, steps outside for a moment,  and returns with a piece of aluminium truss, throwing it into the ring, forcing the heels to take notice.
 * Heels back away and it looks like "Zmowa przeciwko zmowie" is finally formed.
 Babyfaces free Samson and they all celebrate together.
 Biesiad challenges Mister Z to an "ustawka match" where each of them teams up with his respective crew.
 * Some taunting between the two teams and babyfaces celebrate once again to loud cheers and "PpW" chants.
 * Michael HT confirms "Zmowa przeciwko zmowie vs Zmowa" for the [next show](@/e/ppw/2024-10-26-ppw-co-za-noc.md).
 He plugs the next shows and announces the start of ticket sale for the next day.
 Afterparty starts.